 The LIF technology is a high-resolution subsurface investigative tool to refine and delineate the extent of LNAPL plume(s) and identify if additional remedial measure may be warranted.
-The information obtained from the LIF investigation can be utilized as a guide to assess the effectiveness of the current remedial measures in place and determine if the current monitoring program is adequate in areas of potential plume migration.
+The results from the LIF investigation can be used as an indicator of the extent of the LNAPL plume(s), assess the effectiveness of the current remedial measures, and determine whether the current monitoring program is adequate in areas of potential plume migration.